CYCLING PERFORMANCE TIPS

-My comments on Vitamin D supplements for athletes are based on these 3 articles.
+My comments on Vitamin D supplements for athletes are based on these blogs/articles.

-The active form of Vitamin D is the result of sunlight (UV) conversion of precursors found in many of the foods we eat - vegetables (vitamin D2) and meat (vitamin D3).
-Although conversion happens with minimal amounts of sun exposure are required for this reaction, the increasing use of sunscreens and other skin covering strategies to lower the risk of skin cancer has increased the risks of Vitamin D deficiency.
+The active form of Vitamin D is the end product of sunlight (UV) conversion of precursors found in many of the foods we eat, both vegetables (vitamin D2) and meat (vitamin D3).
+Although only minimal amounts of sun exposure are required for this reaction, the increasing use of sunscreens and other skin covering strategies to lower the risk of skin cancer has increased the risks of Vitamin D deficiency.
 Plus the normal decrease in vitamin d blood levels as days shorten in winter, deciding who might be vitamin d deficient becomes even more challenging.

-The optimal blood levels of vitamin d is a topic of ongoing controversy.
-With increasing sunscreen use, the potential for more people to borderline deficient has increased.
-And in turn it is likely that more marginally Vitamin D deficient individuals are now included in the "normal" population used to set the Vitamin D blood level reference range.
+The optimal blood level of vitamin d is controversial.
+With increasing sunscreen use, the possibility of individuals suffering from borderline deficiency has increased.
+Which implies that there are marginally Vitamin D deficient individuals included in the "normal" population being to set a normal Vitamin D blood level reference range.

 This article is a nice summary of vitamin D metabolism and the current consensus on blood Vitamin D levels.
 The Endocrine Society defines "deficiency" as 25(OH)D levels < 20ng/mL (50 nmol/L), "insufficiency" as 25(OH)D levels of 21 to 29 ng/mL (50 to 75 nmol/L), and normal levels as >30 ng/mL (75 nmol/L).
 But as with all national societies, it is likely they are taking a conservative stand and normal is closer to the 50 - 90 ng/ml range.

-Raising the lower limits of what should be considered a normal vitamin d blood level is especially relevant for the athlete where a blood level of at least 40ng/ml (and up to 90) appears to improve neuromuscular function.
-As a result many athletes who have been told they are "low normal" based on the current lower threshold may actually be deficient when it comes to performance benefits.
+Raising the lower limits of what should be considered a normal vitamin d blood level is especially relevant for the athlete as a blood level of at least 40ng/ml (and up to 90) appears necessary for optimal neuromuscular function.
+As a result many athletes who have been told they are "low normal" based on the current lower threshold may actually be deficient when it comes to athletic performance.

-But it isn't that clear cut.
-And there are other studies, specific to athletes, that support a role for vitamin D supplements - especially when considered in light of a systematic review of vitamin D status in >2,000 athletes (mean age of 22) that found that 56% had vitamin D levels < 32 ng/mL.
-These are a couple conclusions:
+Other athlete specific studies also support a role for vitamin D supplements.
+A systematic review of the vitamin D status of over 2,000 athletes (mean age of 22) found that 56% had vitamin D levels below 32 ng/mL.

-But before you reach for that supplement bottle, it's important to stress that this is a fat soluble vitamin with definite toxicity risks.
-These are generally from hypercalcemia (a high blood calcium level) and include an array of symptoms, including anorexia, frequent urination, excessive thirst, nausea, vomiting, and in severe cases, altered mental status and kidney dysfunction.
+If you are considering the use of a supplement, keep in mind that vitamin D is a fat soluble vitamin with definite toxicity risks.
+These are from hypercalcemia (a high blood calcium level) and include an array of symptoms, including anorexia, frequent urination, excessive thirst, nausea, vomiting, and in severe cases, altered mental status and kidney dysfunction.

-If you are concerned about your exact blood vitamin D levels, ask your physician for a blood test for hydroxy vitamin D (25(OH)D - the active form.
-Other vitamin D precursors are not a reliable indicator of your vitamin D status.
+If you are wondering about your exact blood vitamin D levels, you should ask your physician for a blood test for hydroxy vitamin D (25(OH)D - the active form.
+(Other vitamin D precursors are not a reliable indicator of your vitamin D status.)

 Vitamin E is a natural anti-oxidant.
 Exercise, as well as various environmental toxins we encounter every day, result in the formation of unstable molecules called free radicals.
 Free radicals in turn "oxidize" and inactivate essential proteins and enzymes in the cell.
 Ant-oxidants are the group of compounds (including vitamin E) that minimize this damage.
 They are also referred to as "free-radical scavengers."